Facts About Use of Force in Law Enforcement

 This has been accentuated in recent history with the proliferation of video and photographic technology, first on television and then on the Internet.
-From Rodney King and Marvin Anderson to Andrew "Don't taze me, bro" Meyer and the latest YouTube police video du jour, law enforcement and corrections officers have been placed on notice that the public is watching what they do and how they do it, and they're not at all afraid to voice their displeasure.
+From Rodney King and Marvin Anderson to Andrew "Don't taze me, bro" Meyer and the latest YouTube police video, law enforcement and corrections officers have been placed on notice that the public is watching what they do and how they do it.

 The added scrutiny has gone a long way towards keeping officers honest and to expose those who are not.
 In response to the increased attention, police, correctional officers and other criminology and criminal justice professionals have made advances in policies as well as technology.
 In addition, courts and criminal justice standards and POST commissions have introduced guidelines to aid officers in making sound decisions on when and how to use force.

 Despite this evolution in police tactics and technology, a disconnect still exists between what the public sees, expects and understands about law enforcement training, goals and practices and how police and corrections officers are actually trained to respond to use of control situations.